authgear/authgear-sdk-js/example/reactnative/README.md

 3. Click `Build` button in XCode (play button)

+4. As we need to configure the port for metro server

+   a.
+If you are using physical device, you need to go to AppDelegate.m, change the jsLocation to local IP address leaving port number as 8082
+   b.
+If you are using simulator, you do not need to do extra configuration

 # Key points for setting up your React Native app with Authgear

 ## Deep-link / custom scheme (for redirection back to app after authorization)